scoconno/scoconno.github.io/self/personalidentity/essay.md

 ### Introduction

-List to this interview with [Susie Mckinnon](https://www.cbc.ca/player/play/2670406429), who suffers from Severely Deficient Autobiographical Memory.
+Listen to this interview with [Susie Mckinnon](https://www.cbc.ca/player/play/2670406429), who suffers from Severely Deficient Autobiographical Memory.
 Autobiographical memories are also called episodic memories and personal memories; the memories that are used in formulating the psychological continuity theory.
 The psychological continuity theory cannot explain Susie's personal identity.
 Why?
 In your paper, do the following:

 1. Explain the **psychological continuity theory** of personal identity. **Note the following:**
 	1. Do not discuss the same body or same soul theory of personal identity.
 Only discuss the psychological continuity theory.
 Failure to ignore this instruction will result in a loss of points.